WeAreMahsaAmini/Core/README.md

 ### Work on projects

 We are working on many different projects that we believe can help the movement.
 Each project require different skill sets and has its own contribution guidelines.
 [Here](https://github.com/orgs/WeAreMahsaAmini/repositories), you can find the one you're interested in.

+### Join our Discord server

+We've set up a Discord server for adhoc communication.
+You can join it [here](https://discord.gg/ZygYz7vQ).

 ## Governance